 | Diverse outputs | Measure carefully | Acceptance may vary with sampling and prompt mix |

-Current vLLM docs position separate draft-model speculation as an inter-token-latency optimization for medium-to-low QPS, memory-bound workloads.
-The same guide separates that setup from other methods such as EAGLE, MTP, n-gram, and suffix speculation, which have different latency-versus-throughput trade-offs.[7]
+Current vLLM docs frame speculation as an inter-token-latency optimization for medium-to-low QPS, memory-bound workloads.
+The same guide separates draft-model, EAGLE, MTP, n-gram, suffix, and other proposer paths, with method-specific latency-versus-throughput trade-offs.[7]

 Serving-engine support changes quickly.
 For example, vLLM's current docs list several speculation families, but they also call out known feature incompatibilities and separate theoretical losslessness from what you can expect under real hardware numerics.[7]
 Treat framework support as an operational detail you must validate in your own stack, not as a timeless property of the algorithm.